 While we did enjoy the Emotion, we didn’t find it was free of flaws, either.
 Perhaps our biggest “con” was that it lacked any storage hatch or dry storage, so your things will be vulnerable to the elements.
 Other than that though, we found it was one of the best kayaks for tall women and short women alike!

 We know that women are typically smaller than men, which is why selecting a kayak which suits women’s needs is ideal.
-The Venus 10 is an excellent choice for smaller paddlers, thanks to the light weight and excellent maneuverability.
+The Pelican Sentinel 100X is an excellent choice for smaller paddlers, thanks to its lightweight and excellent maneuverability.
 Featuring a low-deck profile and seat well specifically made to keep you comfortable and stable, you’ll find it’s one of the easiest models out there to use.
 So simple, that if you’re just starting out with kayaking, this would make for an excellent beginner boat.

 To hop on board, all you have to do is step into it and pop down on the seat.
 It may seem daunting at first, but thanks to the good amount of balance it provides, you should feel confident.
 The paddle holder on the right side features a pull tab, making it easy to let go and attach to bungee up to the bungee button.
 As far as comfort goes, it has a state-of-the-art Comfort Hybrid seating system, which includes an acceptable seat back height for added lumbar support while you paddle.
 You won’t have to worry about it sliding around as it’s actually attached to the kayak, itself.
 You can also adjust it to your liking.
 The sit-on-top style may not be ideal if you’re trying to stay protected from the elements, but it’s great if you find the sit-in style too claustrophobic or restricting.

-We did have a couple complaints, though.
-One, was the fact that the on-deck storage did keep gear well within our reach and secure thanks to bungees, but didn’t offer any protection against water.
+We did have a couple of complaints, though.
+One was the fact that the on-deck storage did keep gear well within our reach and secure thanks to bungees, but didn’t offer any protection against water.
 Secondly, the fact the carrying handles were side-mounted made it kind of awkward to carry as it threw the center of balance off.
-The car-topping handle system does work well for transporting by vehicle, but not so much be hand.
+The car-topping handle system does work well for transporting by vehicle, but not so much by hand.

 Are you searching for one of the best beginner kayaks for women but are on a budget?
 If so, your options are a bit limited.
 However, the Sun Dolphin Aruba 10-foot sit-in kayak is here to save the day.
 It’s available at only a fraction of the price as the others on our list, yet will still give you a wonderful experience.
 Even if it didn’t have such an affordable price tag, we think we’d still place it on our list given how much we enjoyed it!